aKshay-9890/Kubernetes-Detail/README.md

      3. NoExecute --> Any pod that does not tolerate the taint will evicted immediately, and pods that do tolerate the taint will never be evicted.

+# Labels and Selectors
 # Rollback and Rollout
 # Comment and Arguments
 # Environment Variable

+What is the difference between configmap and secrets ?